 Students will develop a toolkit in visual analytics and modeling and simulation to understand ongoing international security challenges.

-Career counseling can help students discover their strengths and limitations, type of work environment they would excel in, and specific career interests.
+Georgia Tech offers career counseling to help students discover their strengths and limitations, type of work environment they would excel in, and specific career interests.